-The school's population became one of the most diverse in the district, with more Asian-American and African-American students attending than at other schools.
-For many years, Pacific held at least two classes for non-English-speaking immigrant pupils from throughout the district.
+The school's population became one of the most diverse in the district, with more Asian American and African American students attending than at other schools.
+For many years, Pacific held at least two classes for non-English-speaking immigrant pupils from across the district.

 In 1940, a Prevocational and Adjustment Center for Girls was moved to Pacific from Mercer School.
-Three rooms (lunchroom, cooking room, and sewing room) were added for this program.
-The K-2 portion of the regular grades remained in the building, while the upper grades moved to other nearby schools.
-In September 1946, the Boys' Prevocational program moved to Pacific from Day.
-Pacific Special and Prevocational then became the first coeducational secondary school for mentally handicapped youngsters in Seattle.
+Three rooms, including a lunchroom, cooking room, and sewing room, were added for this program.
+The K-2 portion of the regular grades remained in the building, while the upper grades moved to either Summit or Gatzert.
+In September 1946, the K-2 classes were also moved to other schools, and the Boys' Prevocational program moved to Pacific from Day.
+Pacific then became Seattle's first coeducational secondary school for students with intellectual disabilities.
 To accommodate its new male students, a metal shop was installed in the basement and a wood shop in a portable.

-The purpose of the prevocational program was to offer practical training in a variety of fields to adolescents unable to compete in a regular academic setting.
-Teachers encouraged individual students by giving them experience in an area for which they showed an interest.
+The purpose of the prevocational program was to offer practical training in a variety of fields to adolescents unable to thrive in a regular academic setting.
+Teachers encouraged individual students by giving them experience in an area where they showed an interest.
 Half of each day was spent on fundamental academic studies.
 Additionally, girls learned cooking, baking, sewing, and nursing skills, while boys studied carpentry, metalwork, automotive repair, and care of livestock and poultry.
 Most of them graduated into jobs for which they were already trained.
-Some studens went on to graduate from Garfield High School.
+Some students went on to graduate from Garfield High School.
 In 1950, over 300 pupils and 20 teachers were housed in Pacific, and one-third of the population was non-white.